 These are ordered by price, from least expensive to most expensive.
-We’ll explain for each one its key strengths, and why you might consider it.
-We’ve also included mirrorless cameras across every budget, with a starting price of around $450.
+We’ll explain the key strengths and weaknesses for each camera and why you might consider it.
+We’ve included mirrorless cameras across every budget, with a starting price of around $450.

-If you are looking for an entry-level camera, we’d recommend checking out cameras 1 to 6, mid-range 6 to 8, and professional 8 to 10.
+If you are looking for an entry-level camera, we’d recommend checking out cameras 1 to 3, mid-range 4 to 7, and for professional 8 to 13.

 For suitable lenses for your new mirrorless camera, check out our guide to the best travel lenses, which has a whole section on mirrorless cameras.

-Here is Laurence’s list of the best mirrorless cameras for travel photography (ordered by price, lowest to highest):
+Here is our list of the best mirrorless cameras for travel photography (ordered by price, lowest to highest):

-There are a number of native Canon EF-M lenses available plus you can buy an adaptor that offers compatibility with Canon’s wide range of DSLR lenses.
-It’s also very lightweight at 10.7 ounces (body only).
-You’ll get an average of 295 shots out of a single charge, which isn’t too bad.
+There are a number of native Canon RF lenses available plus you can buy an adaptor that offers compatibility with Canon’s wide range of DSLR lenses.
+It’s also very lightweight at 12.56 ounces (body only).
+You’ll get an average of 320 shots out of a single charge, which isn’t too bad.

-For under $600, you get an APS-C sized 24 megapixel sensor, 11fps burst shooting, a 360 shot battery life, a wide range of Sony lenses to choose from, WiFi, an electronic viewfinder and a 16-50mm kit lens.
-It’s also often available as a bundle with two lenses and all the accessories you’d need for a great price.
+The a6100 is a lot of camera for the money.
+You get an APS-C sized 24.2 megapixel sensor, 11fps burst shooting, a 420 shot battery life, fast autofocus, a wide range of Sony lenses to choose from, WiFi, 4K video support, an electronic viewfinder and a 16-50mm kit lens.

-It is lacking a touch screen, in-body image stabilization, and it only does 1080p video rather than 4K.
-The menu system is also a bit hard to get used to.
-But this is a lot of camera for the money, and if I had under $600 to spend on a mirrorless camera, this is the camera I would buy.
+It is lacking in-body image stabilization and weather-sealing, and the Sony menu system is also a bit hard to get used to.
+But this is a lot of camera for the money, and at this price range, this is the camera I would buy.

-The Panasonic Lumix GX850 (also known as the GX800 in some parts of the world) is one of Panasonic’s many micro four thirds cameras, and this one sits at the more entry-level end of their lineup.
+The Panasonic Lumix GX85 (also known as the GX80 in some parts of the world) is one of Panasonic’s many micro four thirds cameras, and this one sits at the more entry-level end of their lineup.

 It’s also worth remembering that micro four thirds cameras have been around since 2008, and there’s good lens compatibility between Panasonic and Olympus MFT systems, which means there’s a wide choice of lenses for this camera.

-Stepping up a bit in price now, and this is Panasonic’s more professional-focused MFT mirrorless camera.
+The GX9 is one of Panasonic’s mid-range MFT mirrorless cameras.
 For your money you get a 20.3MP MFT sensor, a 12-60mm image stabilized lens, in-body 5-axis image stabilization, an electronic viewfinder, and a tilting touch screen.